RashilDhiman/Country_Info/README.md

 # Getting Started

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.
+> Update the ip address in the base url and make sure the phone wifi and laptop is in the same network

 ## Step 1: Start Metro